zaoyang/30-days-of-web-development/day-17/day-17.cq.md

 ### JavaScript in the DevTools' Console

-All major web browsers come shipped with JavaScript[^majorbrowsers].
-Without getting into too many details, what this means is that the browser can *read* and *run* the JavaScript language[^jsengine].
+All major web browsers come shipped with [JavaScript](https://www.enable-javascript.com/).
+Without getting into too many details, what this means is that the browser can *read* and *run* the [JavaScript language](https://en.wikipedia.org/wiki/JavaScript_engine).

 For us, this also means that we can type JavaScript directly into the browser's DevTools' Console and it will read and run JavaScript on the fly.
 If we tried to do this with another programming language, say like Java, the Console would return a bunch of errors.